OWI Third Offense Felony Attorney

 Experienced Michigan OWI Attorney

-The OWI defense team with LEWIS & DICKSTEIN, P.L.L.C. has the experience, track record and reputation to get you the best possible result.
+The OWI defense team with LEWIS & DICKSTEIN, P.L.L.C. has the experience, track record, and reputation to get you the best possible result.
 We have achieved dismissals and acquittals in OWI cases where other lawyers would have encouraged a client to enter a plea.
-In cases where jail time is likely, we have been able to persuade judges to not order any incarceration in jail and in cases where jail is mandatory, we have successfully argued for the absolute minimum time.
+In cases where jail time is likely, we have been able to persuade judges to not order any incarceration in jail and in cases where imprisonment is mandatory, we have successfully argued for the absolute minimum time.